 The Council currently has an unusually high number of vacant positions which reflects broader employment market conditions.
 Ideally, the vacant positions would be filled to maintain service delivery standards.
-The reality of the current employment market is that a high number of positions are likely to remain unfilled into the 2023/24 year.
+The that a high number of positions are likely to remain unfilled into the 2023/24 year.
 The draft budget allows for \$1.46M of expected savings resulting from delays in filling vacant roles.

-- Employment costs employment market constraints - \$1M for the General Fund, \$460.5K for Water & Wastewater. - Materials and contracts reflect 2022/23 revised budget -> no budget increase despite high inflation. - User fees & charges 7.3% CPI increase for General Fund, Waste, Water, Sewer. - Depreciation increased due to revaluations and RFS red fleet booked on Council balance sheet. - Revenue funded capital works program focused on priority projects to conserve cash.
+- Employment costs employment market constraints - \$1M for the General Fund. \$460.5K for Water & Wastewater. - Materials and contracts reflect 2022/23 revised budget -> no budget increase despite high inflation. - User fees & charges 7.3% CPI increase for General Fund, Waste, Water, Sewer. - Depreciation increased due revaluations and RFS red fleet booked on Council balance sheet. - Revenue funded capital works program focused on priority projects to conserve cash.